-He is rather controversial figure and the value of his work has been deemed in different ways.
-Hos colleagues accused him for deficient linguistic competence.He noted the similarity of numerals in Sanskrit and some European languages.
+Schultze is rather controversial figure and the value of his work has been deemed in different ways.
+His colleagues accused him for deficient linguistic competence.
+His Gramm.
+Hindostanica includes the Persian alphabet and transcription and an account of Devanagari, but he did not understand retroflexes and the ergative ne construction of transitive verbs.He noted the similarity of numerals in Sanskrit and some European languages.

-– with J. F. Frisch: Orientalisch- und occidentalischer Sprachmeister.
+– With J. F. Frisch: Orientalisch- und occidentalischer Sprachmeister.
 Leipzig 1748.

 – Conspectus litteraturae Telugicae, vulgo Warugicae.
 Halle 1747.

 – Grammatica Telugica.
-Written in 1728, remained MS., publ.
+Written in 1728, remained manuscript, publ.
+6+195 p.
 Halle 1984.

 Sources: Buckland, Dictionary; Pauly, Køb.
 Univ.
-8, 1992, 516; *G. Duverdier, “L’oeuvre en télugu de B. S.”, BEFEO 53, 1976, 265-312; H.-W. Gensichen, Indian Church History Review 20, 1986, 96; *J. Mehlig, “B.S’s Activities in India”, GDR Review 20, 1975, 33-35; *A. Norgaard, “Missionär B.S. als Leiter der Trankebarmission (1720-26)”, Neue Z. f.
+8, 1992, 516; *G. Duverdier, “L’oeuvre en télugu de B. S.”, BEFEO 53, 1976, 265-312; H.-W. Gensichen, Indian Church History Review 20, 1986, 96; *J. Mehlig, “B.S’s Activities in India”, GDR Review 20, 1975, 33-35; Mohanavelu 1993, 194; *A. Norgaard, “Missionär B.S. als Leiter der Trankebarmission (1720-26)”, Neue Z. f.
 Missionswiss.
 33, 1977, 181-201; H. Pelikan, Die “Grammatica Hindostanica” des B.S.
-Halle 1987.
+Halle 1987; Wikipedia.

 Last Updated on 2 weeks by Admin